usaicop/Computer-Vision-Practice-Area/README.md

 6) **Report Violations**: If you encounter any content or behavior that violates these rules or Reddit's policies, please report it to the moderators for review and appropriate action.

-By participating in this Practice Area, you agree to abide by these rules and contribute to a positive and inclusive community environment.
+By participating in this practice area, you agree to abide by these rules and contribute to a positive and inclusive community environment.
 Thank you for your cooperation and contribution!
 For specific guidance on posting content publicly or obtaining approvals, please refer to your agency's policies or consult with your agency's designated legal or compliance officer.